 Learn Our History

-The museum is open Monday-Saturday 10 a.m to 4 p.m., and Sunday noon to 4 p.m.
+The museum is open Monday, Thursday-Saturday 10 a.m. to 4 p.m., and Sunday noon to 4 p.m.
 Admission to the museum is free.

-Riverside Park is home to many things.
-Tennis courts, gazebos, history displays, and even a train!
-It’s also home to Lynchburg’s Sprayground, a 1,900 square foot area that is the perfect place for kids to go crazy in the summer months.
+Riverside Park is home to many things like tennis courts, gazebos, history displays, and even a train!
+It’s also home to Lynchburg’s Sprayground, a 1,900-square-foot area that is the perfect place for kids to go crazy in the summer months.
 (Parents, too, when the weather is hot enough!).
+And, it’s one of Lynchburg’s easy family summer activities.
+The spray-ground is open daily all summer long.